cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 separates Cloud AI services into subcategories.
 Following are several grouping approaches.

-AI as a service offerings make one or more of these types of artificial intelligence technologies available as a cloud service.
-According to Datamation, the AI as a service products on the market generally fall into the following categories [@sp20-516-246-AICloudBoost], summarized in @fig :sp20-512-246-AICloudBoost.
+AI as a service makes one or more of these types of artificial intelligence technologies available as a cloud service.
+According to Datamation, AI as service products generally fall into the following categories within the market [@sp20-516-246-AICloudBoost ], summarized in @fig:sp20-512-246-AICloudBoost.

 * **Bots and digital assistants**:For many people, the first thing that comes to mind when they hear the phrase "artificial intelligence" is a digital assistant like Apple's Siri, Microsoft's Cortana or Amazon's Alexa.
 These tools use natural language processing technology to carry on conversations with users, and many also use machine learning to improve their skills over time.
 Many enterprises want to add similar functionality to their products and websites.
 In fact, according to IDC, the AI use case that saw the most spending in 2017 was automated customer service agents.
 But creating your own bot from scratch is a monumental undertaking.
 As an alternative, several vendors offer bot platforms as a service.
 Organizations train the bots with their own data and then use them to answer simple questions, freeing up human customer service agents for more complicated tasks.